-Table: 3 Corruption: A Major Source of Illegal Earnings With Asia's highest bribery rate at 39 percent, corruption emerges as a major source of illegal proceeds in India.
+Table: 3 Major Sources Corruption: A Major Source of Illegal Earnings With Asia's highest bribery rate at 39 percent, corruption emerges as a major source of illegal proceeds in India.
 Substantial Increase in Gold Smuggling On average, 25 percent of the global gold supply is consumed in India.
 India is susceptible to unofficial gold imports into the country.
 Gold imports and trade are also associated with tax evasion (Customs, Sales Tax, Central Sales Tax, Wealth tax, etc.).
 Gold is associated with money-laundering.
-Special Economic Zones (SEZs) are vulnerable to ML and tax evasion.
+Special Economic Zones Prone to ML and Tax Evasion Special Economic Zones (SEZs) are vulnerable to ML and tax evasion.
 India's Private India lacks a unified database for Non-Profit Organisations Sector Lacks (NPOs), highlighting a gap in sector awareness.
 Awareness of its These government estimates are approximately two Risks million foreign and domestic NPOs operating in India.
-Indian banks have an inadequate Risk-based Assessment (RBA) approach implementation.
-DNFBPs Sector AML and CFT preventive measures were only recently Lacks and TF Risk extended to casinos, which raises concerns regarding the Understanding implementation of the preventive measures and functioning of both regulatory and supervisory regime.
+The Banking Sector Indian banks have an inadequate Risk-based Assessment Lacks ML and TF (RBA) approach implementation.
+Risk Understanding DNFBPs Sector AML and CTF preventive measures were only recently Lacks and TF Risk extended to casinos, which raises concerns regarding the Understanding implementation of the preventive measures and functioning of both regulatory and supervisory regime.